What do you think the role of IQ in achieving success?

 It is perhaps a common belief that IQ predicts success.
-In academic world, the same belief is true.
+In the academic world, the same belief is true.
 The more intelligent a student, the higher the success waiting for him/her.

-However, not all students who have high IQ succeed in academic endeavor.
+However, not all students who have high IQ succeed in an academic endeavor.
 In fact, great innovators and inventors are mostly college dropouts.

-On the other hand, some average students made tremendous academic success.
+On the other hand, some average students made a tremendous academic success.
 The same is true in business.
 There are average people who became great business tycoons.

 The question is what really predicts success?